RTMecha/BetterLegacy/snapshots.md

 - Fixed default keybinds for First and Last Keyframe selectors being incorrect.
 - Fixed non-shape objects not updating their render type when the dropdown value is changed.
 - Fixed Multi Object Keyframe Editor "Apply Curves" button re-rendering keyframes from previously selected objects.
+- Fixed setParent crashing the game because I got the parent and the child confused.

 ------------------------------------------------------------------------------------------